arlac77/svelte-guard-history-router/README.md

 ### searchParams

-replaces the search part of the path with the given searchParams
+Replaces the search part of the path with the given searchParams.

 #### Parameters